Born in 1910, John Lear is a listed

 Philadelphia School of Art.
 He also worked in watercolor,

-drawing and oils.
+Club.
 He died in 2008.

 SOLD ARTWORK